How To Tell if a Hisense TV Has Bluetooth

 How to check what operating system is installed on a Hisense TV

 Each platform comes with some unique features and apps.
-For example, if you see Google Play Store on your Hisense TV, it definitely has an Android TV or Google TV OS.
+For example, if you see Google Play Store on your Hisense TV, it has the Google TV OS.
 Alexa may indicate a Fire TV platform, while the Roku streaming service almost always signifies a TV with a Roku OS.

-Figuring out the operating system is important for learning what files and apps you can install.
+The operating system is essential for learning what files and apps you can install.

 Just because your Hisense TV’s remote easily connects via Bluetooth to your TV doesn’t mean it will work with other Hisense models.

 Hisense remotes tend to be sold for particular models and TV series.
 Generally, they require a TV with a compatible operating system to work.
 But you may use a Hisense TV remote with TVs from other brands, provided they are compatible.
-That said, you can expect limited functionality for some remote commands and buttons.
+You can expect limited functionality for some remote commands and buttons.